Have ideas for a new kind of treehouse? Here’s one beautifully crafted of wood – a revolutionary design that epitomizes the ultimate return to nature.

 Strictly speaking, the home is raised high off the ground by a robust core element consisting of four vertical columns.
 Together they carry the weight of the entire dwelling.
 For strength and durability, the upright pillars are braced by a staircase and post-to-beam knee brackets for additional support.

-From afar, it gives the impression that the home is hovering among the lush green treetops, a sight that can leave a memorable experience.
+From a distance, it gives the impression that the house is hovering among the lush green treetops, a sight that can leave a memorable experience.
 Plus, its surprisingly lightweight appearance is further enhanced by slender façades decorated with wood frames and glass paneling designed to carry nothing else but its own weight.

-And it offers a vista of the surrounding landscape and amazing sunrise views from Mount Agung.
+More so than anything else, it offers a panorama of the surrounding landscape and amazing sunrise views from Mount Agung, a famous volcano and the highest point in Bali.

 As may be expected, the front yard is filled with edible gardens designed and executed by True Nature Nusantara, a Bali-based landscape consultancy specializing in natural regenerative processes.